jodiecunningham/chatgpt-voice-assistant/README.md

 A simple interface to the OpenAI ChatGPT model with speech to text for input and text to speech for the output. chatgpt-voice-assistant uses Google Translate's text-to-speech free API for audio input and output (not OpenAI Whisper).

+Jodie's notes: I'm chainsawing some stuff over the top of jakecyr's stuff.
+Use my fork at your own risk.

 ## Setup

 ### Mac Prerequisites